Table of contents

 Depending on where you have come from you may need a visa prior to travelling.
 Zimbabwe has 3 categories of visa requirements.
 Category A no visa, Category B visa on arrival and Category 3 visa need to be obtained before travel.

 We were under category 2 at the time which was on arrival. (please note only US dollars is accepted here to obtain the visa)

 Always check which category your country is under and remember this could change at any given time.
-Check here for the latest visa requirements.
+Check the Zimbabwe visa site for the latest visa requirements.

-All our internal flights within South Africa and Zimbabwe we used South African airways.
+All our internal flights within South Africa and Zimbabwe we used South African Airways.
 Its a airline with a great reputation and we highly recommend.
-See more HERE.
 Virgin Australia was the carrier they used for the first leg of the journey.

 For flights into Africa check with your local airport on who travel to the region.

 We have put together a couple of little pages with general information on South Africa and Zimbabwe.
 Some useful things to know like weather best times to travel etc. If you are looking to travel South Africa this could be handy.

 I hope this is useful and can be of help check out our posts through this guide for further information and feel free to contact us for advice.
 We hope this inspires you to travel South Africa

 Michelle and Richard